ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 - If you are mixing a counterpoint/answer, it should be noticed but not leading (second row element)
 - Some vocal tracks may look like harmonies but are in fact doubles of the lead : they should be treated as part of the lead group.

+## 5. A word on metering

+Most DAW show *peak meters* which means it shows the value of the highest peak found at a certain time.

+But for human hearing, volume is mostly bound to the average volume.

+The roughest measurement of an "average" is the RMS value (*Root mean squared*) over generally 300ms.

+*Exercice :* In your mix, put the snare drum and the guitar in solo.
+Level them such as their max peak levels are the same.
+The guitar will be way louder because they have a higher average value while the snare being mostly a transient has a lower average value.

+Of course, RMS metering is not the best loudness measurement possible.
+The most up to date is described in the EBU R 128 standard where the *Loudness Unit* is defined (if it the RMS on a filtered signal to put it simply).
+But before the R128 standard, a first try was the *K-system* of Bob Katz.

+Anyway, keep in mind that your meters are "lying".
+And red lights means (generally) nothing.

+## 6. Automation

+Sometimes, a *static mix* does not cut it : to much compromises.
+What if wwe could make a mix evolving throughout the song.

+Well, we can.
+This is call *automation* and it basically automating parameters like volume, pan, sends or equalizers.

 ---

 Do you have questions ?
 Or some interesting comments ?
 Click [here](mailto:apeiron.prod@gmail.com?subject=[Simple Music]) to write a mail.